reviart/simple-encryption/README.md

 # Simple Encryption (AES-256-CBC)

-This repo can be used for 2 ways realtime communication for short encryption.
+This repo can be used for 2 ways realtime communication for short time encryption.

 How to use this repo for encryption?
 ```shell